 Eat and Supplement Well

 Since food is the primary substance you put into your body, it can serve as a way to improve overall health or it can be the culprit that causes disease.
 This is one of those things that you need to pay attention to early in your life.
 The better you eat, the better you will feel as you age.
 Kick those junk foods to the curb and include fresh fruits and veggies in every meal if you can.
 Certain foods will help to keep your skin supple, your eyes sharp and your heart healthy.
 Things like fresh salmon, greens, berries, and a little bit of red wine can all help to keep your heart and digestive tract in good condition.
 Sweet potatoes and carrots also help to keep your skin firm.
-Though it’s best to get your vitamins and minerals from your food, you sometimes need to add to your diet with supplements, especially if you have a deficiency.
-Blood work can tell you and your doctor exactly what you need or may be lacking in.
+Though it’s best to get your vitamins and minerals from your food, you might need to add supplements, especially if you have a deficiency.
+Blood work can tell you and your doctor exactly what you need or might be lacking.

 Drink More Red Wine